What is Catfishing? – How to Spot a Fake Online Social Media Profile

 - Any accounts made before that date, even ones for celebrities and recognizable people, will not appear on search because they are all private by default.

-- As for LinkedIn – if the company or its CEO is not is located at the listed location, then it may also be a fake account, although this is less common with LinkedIn than with Facebook and Twitter as LinkedIn requires more information
+- As for LinkedIn – if the company or its CEO is not located at the listed location, then it may also be a fake account, although this is less common with LinkedIn than with Facebook and Twitter, as LinkedIn requires more information.

 If you’re using Facebook, search for them by using different ways to spell their name.
 There could be duplicate accounts or someone impersonating them because they can’t find this person.